 Covenant House Washington is one of the largest and leading nonprofits serving homeless, disconnected, and exploited young people in the Washington, DC area.

-Since 1995, Covenant House Washington has been a lifeline to over 30,000 youth within Greater Washington.
+Since 1995, Covenant House Washington has been a lifeline to over 30,000 youth within Washington, DC.
 As the D.C. afﬁliate of Covenant House International, the nation’s largest, privately funded nonproﬁt organization responding to the needs of young people who suffer from homelessness, abuse and neglect, Covenant House Washington’s mission is to serve homeless and disconnected young people of the Washington, DC area with absolute respect and unconditional love.